NSLS-II-BMM/BeamlineManual/docs/intro.rst

 This will reset the logger and the ``DATA`` variable and unset the GUP and SAF numbers.

 Electrochemistry experiments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note:: January 2022

    Electrochemistry is not yet properly supported in the experimental
    work flow.
-This section is remains somewhat aspirations.
+This section is remains somewhat aspirational.

 The data acquisition system at BMM has rudimentary support for
 electrochemistry experiments using the BioLogic potentiostat.
 When